 Do your homework

 Use the College Navigator website to look at schools and avoid a costly mistake.
-If you are entering a program to improve your job skill, check out the stats on the school’s job placement record.
+If you are entering a program to improve your job skills, check out the stats on the school's job placement record.
 Talk to graduates of the program to see how they fared.
 Also speak to potential employers to find out whether a certificate or degree from the school you are considering will help you get hired.
 Programs focused on vocational training will make claims about the equipment students will get to use.
 Talk to students and see if they have access to state-of-the-art equipment and instructors who know how to use it.
 In addition, see the Federal Trade Commission for questions to ask when choosing a college.

 Do the math

 If you are entering a program to get a specific type of job, crunch the numbers.
 If you are borrowing money to earn a certificate or degree, ask yourself whether you will be able to afford the loan payments, as well as your other living expenses, on the salary you will likely earn when you graduate.
 To find out, check out salary.com and talk to people in the field you want to enter to find out.